tocoyne/CL_DEVWKS-1671/README.md

 ## Scenario

 Welcome to Cisco Live!
 In this DevNet workshop we will be covering how to automate the collection of inventory information utilizing Cisco Network Services Orchestator and Python3.
-While NSO is a key component in this lab many of these task can also be performed utilizing other Cisco technologies such as DNA Center.
+While NSO is a key component in this lab many of these tasks can also be performed utilizing other Cisco technologies such as DNA Center.
 The main goals of this lab are to demonstrate how to:

 - make REST calls to controllers (NSO in this case).
 - parse and utilize the data you receive.